alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 Java code example to serialize and deserialize
 -----------------------------------------------

-In the following example we can see the class `Employee` that is using a serializer and deserializer for the attribute `creationDate`.
+In the following example, we can see the class `Employee` that is using a serializer and deserializer for the attribute `creationDate`.
 We use the annotation `@JsonDeserialize` and `@JsonSerialize` to bind the usage of the serializer and deserializer to the attribute.

 ```java